 Uncle Faaiz passed away suddenly a few months later and the last story he told me was about the origins of the Cape Malay Pickled Fish.
 He said that snoek was always plentiful around New Year.
-In the ‘old days’ (my grandparents generation and earlier) they would make a pickled fish recipe in the first week of the year as a means to recover from the excesses of festive season and holiday feasting on roasted or braaied chicken and meats and corned meats.
+In the ‘old days’ (my grandparents generation and earlier) they would make their Cape Malay Pickled fish in the first week of the year.
+It was a means to recover from the excesses of festive season and holiday feasting on roasted or braaied chicken and meats and corned meats.
 So basically, a way to detox!

 The kramat or memorial tomb itself is a mausoleum like structure built over the original burial place of Sheikh Yusuf of Makassar.
 He was an Indonesian royal who was exiled to Cape Town via Ceylon in 1694, after a failed uprising against Dutch occupation and colonization.
 Although he was not the first Muslim or the first Muslim religious leader to be exiled to this outpost colony of the Dutch East Indies Company, his home on the farm of Zandvliet is considered to have been the first organized community of muslim slaves and exiles.